Royal Wood

-Royal Wood is a Juno-nominated Canadian musician and record producer based in Toronto, Ontario.
+Royal Wood (born John Royal Wood Nicholson) is a Juno-nominated Canadian musician and record producer based in Toronto, Ontario.
 To date, he has released eight studio albums, three EPs, and one live record.

 Biography

 Early life

 Wood was born John Royal Wood Nicholson and raised in Lakefield, Ontario.
 Royal Wood, his performing name and his real middle names, were chosen in memory of his great-grandfather, Royal Rufus Wood, who died in 1962.

 Wood grew up in a household filled with music; his brother Luke Nicholson is also a singer-songwriter.
 He began playing piano by ear at the age of four and started lessons at age eight.
 With the support of his school music program, he had access to a variety of different instruments, and by his teens, he became a multi-instrumentalist who could play the guitar, bass, drums, clarinet, and trumpet.

 After high school, Wood studied business at McGill University.
 During this time, he performed piano in Montreal jazz clubs and focused on his guitar playing while trying to find his voice as a songwriter.